Recks11/Webflux-Streaming-Service/README.md

 Video streaming implemented with Spring WebFLux.

-> All videos should be placed in the videos directory.
+> By default all videos should be placed in the videos directory.

 ### How to run: